This article has links to products and services we recommend, which we may make a commission from.

 Spend the day taking in the Douro Valley landscapes as you enjoy the best wines and food from the region.

-6- Explore Amarante and Vila Real on a Day Trip from Porto
+7. Explore Amarante and Vila Real on a Day Trip from Porto

-Amarante, a charming town set along the River Tâmega banks is a popular weekend destination for Porto locals.
+Amarante, a charming town set along the River Tâmega banks, is a popular weekend destination for Porto locals.

 A tranquil town, Amarante has several churches and interesting landmarks to visit.
 The city is also well known for the production of Vinho Verde.

 One highlight you will not want to miss is a visit to Mateus Palace, which is considered one of the most lavish manor houses in Europe.

+The local food at traditional taverns or tabernas include northern Portugal specialities you want to sample.
 Classics like roast kid goat with rice, roasted veal, codfish or bacalhau and tripes are to be experienced.

-Conventual desserts and others like Toucinho do Céu, a decadent almond cake with egg yolks or Santa Luzia stuffed pastries are the perfect end to your meal.
+Conventual desserts and others like Toucinho do Céu, a decadent almond cake with egg yolks, or Santa Luzia stuffed pastries are the perfect end to your meal.

-7- Pinhão and Douro Valley Day Cruise from Porto
+8. Pinhão and Douro Valley Day Cruise from Porto

-This river cruise is the perfect way to escape Porto for the day and enjoy the peaceful Douro Valley.
+Another one of the best day trips from Porto is a leisurely Douro Valley Day cruise from Porto Ribeira.
+This river cruise is the perfect way to escape Porto for the day and enjoy the peaceful river valley.

-Several dams have been built on the Douro river to make it navigable.
+Several dams have been built on the Douro River to make it navigable.
 You will go through three of these high dams on your way to Pinhão, passing by the “capital of wine” at Peso da Régua.

 At the end of the day, return to Porto by train and on time for dinner.

-9- Coimbra Royal Heritage and University Town
+9. Explore Coimbra – Royal Heritage and University Town

 Coimbra is located on the riverbank of Rio Mondego, about halfway between Porto and Lisbon.